 Why Rally the Troops with Video?

-A viewer who makes it to the end of a web video is a marketer’s dream: they are a captive audience.
-At the end of a video, you’ve already engaged them and piqued their interest with your content.
+A viewer who makes it to the end of a video is a marketer’s dream.
+They are highly engaged and interested by your content.
 If they’re watching your video to the end, you also have some insight into what goods or services they’re interested in.
 This is the perfect opportunity for converting a viewer into a customer.

-If you aren’t integrating CTA into your video, you’re missing out on an amazing opportunity.
-Post-video CTA can make an incredible difference for your company: marketing research has suggested that good CTA can make a hundred-fold difference, increasing engagement activity, doubling click-through rates, and increasing subscriptions.
-While you may understand the importance of CTA, you may still be scratching your head as to how you’ll incorporate them into your videos.
+While you may understand the importance of CTAs, you may still be scratching your head as to how you’ll incorporate them into your videos.
 Don’t worry – read on!

 Effective CTA are like a persuasive speech, thoughtfully crafted to inspire action.
 With only seconds to capture a visitor’s attention, a good CTA will make a given behavior seem natural for a visitor.
 But, those seconds can make creating CTA tricky.